 The ship has sailed over 270,000 nautical miles in every sea in the world, except the Arctic.
 This includes 3,700 km up the Amazon River.
-The current raise of $250,000 in funds will help us to sealing the ship and get it back into the water.
+The current campaign is to support the ship being rebuilt and getting it back into the water.
 Next steps will include voyaging to Colombia, the Amazon River Basin, and the Caribbean.
 Ports of call will include Cartagena, Santa Marta, Baranquilla and navigating the Magdalena River.

 The Heraclitus is owned and operated by Ecotechnics Maritime, UK, a wholly owned subsidiary of Institute of Ecotechnics.